barton-willis/Trigonometry-MATH-103/README.md

-## Resources for Trigonometry (MATH 103)
+## Resources for Trigonometry

-Some fall 2021 course materials for MATH 103.
+Here are some course resources for my spring 2023 MATH 103 class at the University of Nebraska at Kearney.